InternetSociety/ose-documentation/README.md

 As each piece of documentation is added to the repository, a link will be added to the list below.
 Documents without a link have not been created yet.

+The documentation has been developed and verified on our reference servers running Debian 10.2 and either Apache 2.4.38 or NGINX 1.14.2.
+We use certbot 0.31.0 for Let's Encrypt certificates.

 ### Introduction
 * How a generic apache, nginx, or basic LAMP-stack is missing security pieces